JustOneMoreBlock/ovh-grub-error/README.md

 grub2-mkconfig -o /boot/grub2/grub.cfg
 grub2-install $efi
 ```

+- If everything is `Successful`
+- Goto `Boot` and select `Modify`.
+- `Boot from the hard disk`
+- Type reboot from the server and it should work properly now.

 They're solutions to do this via rescue mode, however, I've been unsuccessful to run the `grub2-install`.